vippsas/vipps-design-guidelines/README.md

 # Vipps design guidelines

+**Please note:** These guidelines will be revised.
+Contact us if you have questions.

 These guidelines will help you use the Vipps payments buttons, logo and mark within your websites.

 ## Table of Contents